CleverCloud/doc.clever-cloud.com/runtimes/java/java-jar.md

   * Commit and push a single jar file with all dependencies embedded;
   * Commit and push your sources, let Clever Cloud build them with maven or gradle, and run the resulting jar;

+Note : like other runtimes, Java application need listen on `0.0.0.0:8080`

+Please **keep in mind** that you cannot give any parameters to your jar file in commande line.
+For example, if you use [Dropwizard](http://www.dropwizard.io) framework, you can't set `server` parameter and config file.

 ## Create an application

-Create a *Java + Maven* application, more information is available on the page [Deploy an application on Clever Cloud](/doc/clever-cloud-overview/add-application/).
+Create a *Java + Maven* or *Java + Gradle* application, more information is available on the page [Deploy an application on Clever Cloud](/doc/clever-cloud-overview/add-application/).

 ## Necessary information